meatnordrink/notebook/ads/ads.md

 * "" FB - Feb 3 - 10th, Onboard End: Clicked Download campaign; Hemlock, New Year's, Evidence, Sept.
 Creative groups: Avg.
 CPR: .72, Spend: 280.
 Feb 11th, turned off all groups but Evidence.
 * Next week: Adopt above if effective, increment up slightly.
+  * **Stayed Constant**.
+Takeaway: *Don't have separate ad groups targeting the same audience; they'll compete with each other.
+Put different ads targeting the same audience in a single ad group.*
+    Different audiences can go in the same campaign for easier management. *The only reason (this is still a theory) to break out an ad group into a separate campaign is to be able to better control spend.* You could do this with spend limits per ad group, but then you're interfering with the optimization algorithm a bit; a separate group allows for a unique optimization algorithm, unaffected by how well other groups in the campaign are doing.

+    **Q for Ashley, newest** - Is the (this is still a theory) above true?

+**ADS OFF FEB 20**
+Had a good setup when shut down.
+It was:
+* Instagram Stories
+* Onboard End - Signed-Up Audience, 1%
+* Onboard End - Clicked Download, 1%
+View Charts
+* Retargeting - Clicked End

+Google:

+* Depression, Onboard End, Exact Match
+* Depression, Onboard End, Broad Match

 ## Questions for Ashley:
 ### FB: